AIA Knowledge Communities

 Join an AIA Knowledge Community and connect with others who share your passions and commitment—and start a project that advances the profession and your work.

-Sustainability, emerging technologies, small business, starting or managing a firm—no matter your interest, there is an AIA Knowledge Community for you.
+Sustainability, emerging technologies, small business, starting or managing a firm—no matter your interest, there is one or more of AIA's 21 Knowledge Communities for you.

 They're your source for information

 With webinars, workshops, white papers, newsletters, in-person events, and active discussion boards, you will find the information you need to stay on top of your interest areas.